This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. Reduced Risk of Cancer

 Cancer is the second leading cause of death in the United States.
-So it’s good news that not drinking alcohol is a great way to reduce your risk of cancer.
+The good news is that not drinking alcohol reduces your risk of cancer.

-Thanks to a powerful alcohol industry — and our society’s love of drinking — few people realize that drinking alcohol increases your risk of cancer.
+Thanks to a marketing-savvy alcohol industry — and our society’s love of drinking — few people realize that drinking alcohol increases your risk of cancer.

 In a survey of 2100 English adults, only 13% were aware of the link between alcohol and cancer without being prompted.
 When directly prompted, only a third of people knew (or guessed correctly) that alcohol was linked to cancer.